 Remove the flue hood and fan assembly as detailed in 6.16.
 Disconnect and remove the inlet, outlet and condense pipes from the collector.
 Unscrew and remove the 3 screws that secure the collector to the air chamber and disconnect the collector from the flue connection.
 Replace in the reverse order ensuring all seals are intact and located correctly.

 6.28.2 DISMANTLING THE LATENT HEAT COLLEC-TOR

-Apart from routine servicing or maintenance of the retarder and coil, the latent heat collector is a non-serviceable component, therefore, there is no requirement to disassemble the collector.
+Apart from routine cleaning of the coil, the latent heat collector is a non-serviceable component, therefore, there is no requirement to disassemble the collector.